geins-io/ralph-ui/README.md

 All notable changes will be added to this section

+## [14.4.1] - 2022-09-08

+## Changed

+- Reorganize tree view component
+- Proper recursion
+- Toggle acordion if selection has been made

+## Fixed

+- Fixed an issue where accordion wouldn't toggle if a child is selected

 ## [14.4.0] - 2022-09-07

 ### Changed

 - Enable excludeFacets for products query filter in MixtListPage